 This plays an integral role in our curriculum and is reflected in our vision.
 The teaching is linked to our Christian foundation and the promotion of a caring ethos which respects everyone.
 An aspect of this personal, social and moral education is teaching children about the care and working of their bodies and the responsibilities of caring relationships.

 St Peter’s follows the SEAL Sex Education programme.
 This programme requires close co-operation between home and school and parents are informed when sex education is being taught.

-Children have the opportunity to enjoy musical experiences through listening, singing, movement and dance and by playing tuned and un-tuned percussion.
-We have a purpose built, brand new music room which is spacious and home to our extensive instrument resources.
+Children have the opportunity to enjoy musical experiences through listening, singing, movement and dance and by playing tuned and un-tuned percussion instruments.

-Currently all our Year 4 pupils learn to play the clarinet or the trumpet using the ‘wider opportunity scheme’ taught by Surrey Arts.
-The children have the use of an instrument for the year and enjoy performing in assemblies and concerts.
+Currently all our Year 4 pupils learn to play an instrument.
+They have the use of an instrument for the year and enjoy performing in assemblies and concerts.

-There are many extra-curricular opportunities for children to take part in and these include: Young Voices (choir for KS1) and Junior Choir and Recorder Club.
-The children taking part in clubs are invited to join many events and these include: carol singing in Farnham town centre, carol singing at the local Residential Home for the elderly, Farnham music festival and also at Church.
-Most recently the choirs have sung during our All Family Service at church which is held in our school hall once a term.
+There are many extra-curricular opportunities for children to take part in and these include: Young Voices (choir for KS1) and Pop Choir (KS2).
+The children taking part in clubs are invited to join many events and these include: carol singing in Farnham town centre, carol singing at the local Residential Home for the elderly, Farnham music festival and on church occasions.

 Assessment and Reporting

 Children’s progress is assessed continuously with formal assessments taking place each half term.
 This enables any concerns to be addressed and interventions to be put in place.
 Parents’ Contact Evenings are held in the Autumn and Easter terms and a full report on your child’s progress is sent home in the Summer term.

 Special Educational Needs and Disabilities (SEND)